temet.cosmo

 - slice(line, redshift=None, dens=None, metal=None, temp=None)

-Return a 1D slice of the table specified by a value in all other dimensions (only one input can remain None).
+Return a 1D slice of the table (only one input can remain None).

 - Parameters: